 The journey finishes amidst the marvellous city of Khiva, an ancient walled city.
 This is an open-air museum, more intact than either Samarkand or Bukhara.
 It is a maze of mosques, palaces, religious schools and homes, most of them enclosed within an area less than one mile square.
 Return to Tashkent for the direct flight back to London.

-The journey is open to members of the Foreign and Commonwealth Office Association and their friends and family.
+The journey is open to members of the Foreign and Commonwealth Office Association (FCOA) and their friends and family.
+Please note that Distant Horizons has sole responsibility for the operation of this tour.
+The FCOA has no direct control over the operation of any tours.

 Maximum Party Size: 20